Research Candidates' Projects

 - “El soft power en la política exterior de China: consecuencias para América Latina” (2013), Co-author with Isabel Rodríguez.
 Revista Polis, No. 35.
 Available here: https://journals.openedition.org/polis/9179

-Thesis: Gender Politics and the adoption of work-family policies in Latin America
+Thesis: Gender, Politics, and the adoption of work-family policies in the Global South

-Diana has a BA and licentiate degree in Political Science from the University of Costa Rica and a MA in Development and Governance from Duisburg-Essen University in Germany.
-Currently, her PhD project: “Gender Politics and the adoption of work-family policies in Latin America”, she is analysing the social and political factors that explain the adoption of work-family policies in the global South.
+Diana has a BA degree in Political Science from the University of Costa Rica (UCR) and a MA in Development and Governance from Duisburg-Essen University (UDE) in Germany.
+In her PhD project – ‘Gender, Politics, and the adoption of work-family policies in the Global South’ – she is analysing the social and political factors that explain the adoption of care policies in developing countries.

 Thesis: International Refugee Law in Southeast Asia